-Our retirement savings plan ("401(k) Plan") is a tax-qualified retirement savings plan, pursuant to which all employees, including the Named Executive Officers, are able to contribute the lesser of 100% of their annual compensation (as defined) or the limit prescribed by the Internal Revenue Service to the 401(k) Plan on a pre-tax basis.
-In 2021, we matched employee contributions to the 401(k) Plan in an amount equal to 50% of each participant's contribution during the plan year, up to a maximum amount equal to the lesser of either: (a) 3% of each participant's annual compensation; or (b) \$8,700.
+Our retirement savings plan ("401(k) Plan") is a tax-qualified retirement savings plan, pursuant to which all employees, including the Named Executive Officers, are able to contribute the lesser of 100% of their annual compensation (as defined in the 401(k) Plan) or the limit prescribed by the Internal Revenue Service to the 401(k) Plan on a pre-tax basis.
+In 2022, we matched employee contributions to the 401(k) Plan in an amount equal to 50% of each participant's contribution during the plan year, up to a maximum amount equal to the lesser of either: (a) 3% of each participant's annual compensation; or (b) \$9,150.